grid/firemodel/README.md

 }
 ```

 Enums are not real.
-They end up getting represented in each language, and in firestore itself as strings.
+They end up as strings in firestore.

-You can also embed a model type:
+You can also make a struct type and embed it:

 ```
-model Child {}

-model Parent {
+struct Amount {
-  Child daughter;
+  integer units;
+  string currency;
 }

+model Product {
+  Amount price;
+}
 ```

-Embedded models are not real.
+Structs are not real.
 They end up getting stored as a `Map` in firestore.

 `collection` provides a nested collection.
-Collections are not real; they are not even fields.
-Collections do not get stored directly in firestore.
+Collections are somewhat real; they
+are not actually fields, but, rather, they provide access to the first-class
+feature in firestore.

 ### Generics